fastlane/fastlane/README.md

 ###### Automate taking localized screenshots of your iOS app on every device

-You have an iPhone app.
-You support 20 languages.
-You updated the design.
-You want to release the update to the App Store.
-What's missing?

-**New Screenshots**

-You want them to look **perfect** and **gorgeous**.
-They should show the same screens on all devices in all languages.

 You have to manually create 20 (languages) x 5 (devices) x 5 (screenshots) = **500 screenshots**.

 It's hard to get everything right!